elastic/terraform-okta-aws/examples/child-account/README.md

-# Okta Child Account Setupe
+# Okta Child Account Setup

+This example setups an AWS account for login via Okta, using the Okta  [child](../../modules/child) module.
+It creates two roles which can be assumed via Okta.
-This example shows how to run the code to setup a child account.
-This assumes you've already setup the master account and Okta AWS app.
+The code assumes you've already setup the master account and Okta AWS app.

 To run the example:
-1) Create an AWS app in Okta.
+1) Create an AWS app in Okta and configure the master account.
+2) Set the environment variable `TF_VAR_master_account_ids` to master accounts, using format: `[YYYYY]`.
-2) Download the metadata into the file `metadata.xml`
+3) Download the metadata into the file `metadata.xml`
-3) Run `make plan` (do not forget to set AWS creds in environment).
+4) Run `make plan` (don't forget to set AWS credentials for Terraform).
 Sample output:

 ```bash
 $ make plan